Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 - Then, it chooses a variable and a boolean value for branching purposes (decision).
 On the left side of the Branch that variable will be constrained to the chosen value, while on the right with its negated form.
 A recursive call is done on the left, simplifying the CNF with the boolean constraint.
-- At each step, it continues to constraint variables until the CNF is completely simplified or it contains a conflict.
+- At each step, it continues to constraint variables until the CNF is completely simplified, or it contains a conflict.
   In the former case, a solution has been found and a Leaf inside the tree is inserted (SAT).
-In the latter, a false clause has been found, which leds the averall expression false (UNSAT).
-Also in this case a Leaf is inserted, and the computation backtracks to the previous decision, branching on the negated chosen value.
+In the latter, a false clause has been found, which leads to the overall expression false (UNSAT).
+Also in this case, a Leaf is inserted, and the computation backtracks to the previous decision, branching on the negated chosen value.

 It is good to say that in `DpllEnumerator` the algorithm doesn't stop when only an assignment has been found.